Voluntary Plan Claim Eligibility and Benefits

 Most VP coverage starts the first day of employment for existing voluntary plans, or the date the employee chooses to be covered by a new voluntary plan.
 The employee has the option to opt out of the VP and use SDI instead.

-VP coverage may begin on the date that the employee chooses to be covered by the VP, rather than SDI.
-The employee may be required, by the VP may require the employee to work for the company for a specific period of time, before coverage becomes effective.
-In these situations, SDI will cover the employee for that period.
+Note: Some VP may require the employee to work for the company for a period of time before the VP coverage becomes effective.
+In this situation, SDI will cover the employee for this period.

 When the VP chooses to cover all employees, a signed rejection slip must be on file for any employee who chooses to be covered by SDI instead.
 If automatic coverage is not in effect, an enrollment sheet or other documentation, must confirm each employee’s coverage choice.

 An employee can submit a claim for VP Disability Insurance if they are unable to work due to a non-work-related illness, injury, or pregnancy.

 Determining eligibility must be based on the date that the: